Astuti99/Astuti99/README.md

 ## ✅ Conclusion

-This project helped identify key business insights in sales and loan data.
-It demonstrates strong skills in:
-- Data cleaning
-- SQL analysis
-- Dashboard creation
-- Business understanding
+This project demonstrates my ability to analyze business data using SQL, Power BI, Excel, and Python.
+It helped uncover sales trends, customer behavior, and loan risk patterns to support data-driven decision-making.

   🚀 Project Impact